Penshurst Circular via Bough Beech Walk

 7. In the field corner go over a stile beside a metal fieldgate.
 In 50m go through another gate and turn left along the field edge.
 About 100m before reaching the railway embankment ahead, turn right by a footpath marker post to go straight across the field.
 On the far side go through a gap to continue on a rough track along the left-hand edge of a field.

-8. In the corner go out through a metal side gate and across the parking area for a timber yard onto Platform 1 of Penshurst station?.
-Trains to Redhill leave from this side; cross the footbridge to Platform 2 for a train to Tonbridge and/or the pub.
+8. In the corner go out through a metal side gate and across the parking area for a timber yard onto Platform 1 of Penshurst station?, for trains to Redhill.
+Cross the footbridge to Platform 2 for trains to Tonbridge and/or refreshment at the Little Brown Jug, directly opposite the station on the B2027.

 12. Somerden Green to Penshurst Station direct (2 km)